v1et4nh/udemy-course-scraper/README.md

 Can be run in the background.

 <h2> How to Start </h2>
+- Clone this repository <br>
+- Add the folder "Geckodriver" to your PATH <br>
 - Adjust the mydealz_page within main.py. <br>
 - Start main.py. <br>
 - The script will automatically put all free udemy courses listed on that mydealz-page into cart. <br>